Middle Tennessee Scheduled Lane Closures

 The grading, drainage, construction of a retaining wall, signals and paving on I-24 at the EB exit ramp to SR 254 (Bell Rd., Exit 59)(LM 23.25 - LM 24.30)

 - Daily, 9 a.m. – 3 p.m., (Excl.
-Holiday Restrictions) There will be a temporary lane shift of the WB, right lane of Bell Rd. to install new traffic signal strain poles.
+Weekends) There will be a temporary lane shift of the WB, right lane of Bell Rd. to install new traffic signal strain poles.

 DAVIDSON COUNTY I-65